ibm-cloud-docs/vlans/order-vlan.md

 A new VLAN with your specific configuration appears on your account within a few moments, except in cases that require approval processes for your account status.

-New VLANs are typically delivered without a primary subnet.
-The existence of one is not an indication that it will be added in the future.
+New Premium VLANs are typically delivered without a primary subnet.
+The absence of a primary subnet is not an indication that one won't be added in the future.
 To understand more about what primary subnets are and how to use them, review [Subnets and IPs](/docs/subnets?topic=subnets-getting-started).